niocs/LOBook-gitbook-src/extensions/part7.md

 **Please remember to remove any previous extensions from Part5/Part6 using `$LOROOT/instdir/program/unopkg remove`**

-The whole project can be downloaded and built be doing :
+The whole project can be downloaded and built by doing :

 ```
 $ git clone https://github.com/niocs/AsyncJobExtension.git